Local CT Nurse giving a scan on man

 Do I need a degree to work as an ultrasound tech?

 Yes.
-You will need to receive at least an associate’s degree, though more employers are looking for candidates with bachelor’s degrees.
+You will need to receive at least an associate degree, though more employers are looking for candidates with bachelor’s degrees.
 These programs ensure that you’ve received the appropriate training and that you are ready to take the certification exam.
 You can pursue these programs at community colleges and vocational schools.

 Will I be able to work with patients?

-Do I need a License to work as an Ultrasound Tech?
+Do I need a license to work as an ultrasound tech?

 In the majority of cases, no, you don’t need a license to work as an ultrasound tech.
 You will need certification, however, and your employer may have specific requirements that they want you to meet before offering a long-term position.